percona/percona-server/README.md

 ## Installation

-You can install Percona XtraBackup using the following methods:
+You can install Percona Server for MySQL using the following methods:
 - from the Percona repository
 - Build from the [source code](https://github.com/percona/percona-server)